Ship Car To Croatia

 - Bill of lading.

-- EUR1 Certificate proving European origin of car.
+- EUR1 Certificate proving the European origin of the car.

-- Statement from supplier regarding European origin of car.
+- Statement from the supplier regarding the European origin of the automobile.

 Homologation

 Homologation refers to safety and other modifications made to vehicles, to ensure that they meet the requirements of the destination country.
-All vehicles entering the EU from an outside nation, such as the USA, will need to undergo this process before they can be registered in their new home.
+All vehicles entering the EU from an outside nation, such as the USA, must undergo this process before they can be registered in their new home.
 Note that there are no facilities in Croatia offering this service.
-Homologation will have to be performed before departure from the United States, or in a middleman country such as Germany or Spain, before arrival in Croatia.
+Before arrival in Croatia, homologation must be performed before departure from the United States or in a middleman country such as Germany or Spain.

 There are a couple of ways to ship vehicles into Croatia.
 The primary methods are: